-- ID/PASSPORT (MANDATORY) - Official Language Proficiency Certificate (MANDATORY).
-Please check the eligible certificates.
-Candidates in the process of taking any certification exam should attach the proof of registration. - Official proof of registration in the Master Programme at the home university (MANDATORY) - Pre-admission letter signed by the UGR coordinator/tutor of the Master Programme (MANDATORY).
+- ID/Passport copy (valid during the whole stay) (MANDATORY) - Accreditation of language competence in the teaching language of the master's programme (MANDATORY).
+Please check the eligible certificates in the "Language requirements for undergraduate and master degree students" document.
+Candidates in the process of taking a certification exam should attach proof of registration. - Pre-admission letter signed by the UGR coordinator/tutor of the Master Programme (MANDATORY). - Learning agreement approved by the home university (optional) - Other documents (optional)